Blog

 Step 5: INP Testing

 Click Accept, Reject, and Preferences while recording in the Performance tab.
 Google's threshold is 200ms.
-Osano's Accept button blocks for 448ms.
-OneTrust's chain takes ~238ms.
+Osano's Accept button still blocks for 448ms on the worst-tested site.
+OneTrust's chain regularly exceeds it.
 Both fail.

 The CMP Performance Benchmark